giantswarm/docs/src/content/use-the-api/kubectl-gs/login.md

 - `--connector-id` - OIDC authentication prompts the user to select an authentication provider for the login process.
 The connector ID flag can be used to skip the prompt by providing an identifier of a specific authentication provider.

+- `--device-auth` - If this flag is set, OIDC authentication will be performed using the Device authentication flow.
+During the standard authentication flow a browser window opens automatically.
+The Device flow prints the authentication URL in the standard output instead.
+Opening a browser window is left up to the user, and therefore it can be done asynchronously, in a different environment or even on a different device.
+In the meantime the login process in kubectl-gs waits for the in-browser part of the authentication to complete.
+This approach is suitable for headless environments with no available web browser.
+More details can be found in the [example](#device-authentication-flow) below.

 The following flags are related to creating **client certificates** for workload cluster access:

 - `--workload-cluster` - If present, `kubectl gs` will set up a kubectl context to work with a workload cluster via client certificate creation.